devadvance/terminalcheatsheet/guides/curl-rest-api.md

 ## Introduction

 This guide is intended to teach you the basics of interacting with a REST API using [curl](https://github.com/curl/curl).
-If you are an advanced user who already has experience with terminal, this guide is less useful.
 As you follow these instructions, keep in mind that your computer's files and folders likely will be different from the samples.
+If you already have a lot of experience with terminal on macOS, check out [the commands on the homepage for quick reference material](/).

 ## Prerequisites

 In order follow this guide, you will need:

 * Access to a Unix terminal on any Linux or a macOS environment.
 * To know how to open a terminal window.
-If you are not sure, see the instructions for [macOS](open-terminal-macos) or Linux (coming soon).
+If you are not sure, visit the instructions for [macOS](open-terminal-macos) or Linux (coming soon).
 * A REST API that you want to interact with.
 We are using `https://jsonplaceholder.typicode.com` as an example in this guide.
 * The curl utility installed on your computer.
 Most macOS and Linux computers have it preinstalled.
 If not, you'll need to review the technical instructions [on the curl installation website](https://curl.haxx.se/docs/install.html){:target="_blank" rel="noopener"}.